-THE OFFERING e selling shareholders identified in this prospectus of up to 91,885,555 Ordinary Shares.
-All of the Ordinary Shares, when he selling shareholders may sell their Ordinary Shares from time to time at prevailing market prices.
-We will not receive by the selling shareholders.
+This prospectus relates to the resale by the selling shareholders identified in this prospectus of up to 91,885,555 Ordinary Shares.
+All of the Ordinary Shares, when sold, will be sold by these selling shareholders.
+The selling shareholders may sell their Ordinary Shares from time to time at prevailing market prices.
+We will not receive any proceeds from the sale of the Ordinary Shares by the selling shareholders.

 Ordinary Shares currently issued and outstanding 254,181,695 Ordinary Shares Ordinary Shares offered by the selling Shareholders Up to 91,885,555 Ordinary Shares.
 Use of proceeds We will not receive any proceeds from the sale of the Ordinary Shares by the selling shareholders.
 All net proceeds from the sale of the Ordinary Shares covered by this prospectus will go to the selling shareholders (see "Use of Proceeds").
 Risk factors You should read the "Risk Factors" section starting on page 11 of this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.
-TASE symbol "ICCM" Proposed Nasdaq Capital Market symbol We have applied to list our Ordinary Shares on Nasdaq under the symbol "ICCM."
+TASE symbol "ICCM"

+We have applied to list our Ordinary Shares on Nasdaq under the symbol "ICCM."
 Although we believe that as of the closing of the January 2021 SPA we met the initial listing criteria for listing our Ordinary Shares on Nasdaq, there can be no assurance that our application will be approved.